Piasttorun/tech242-2-tier-deploy-with-world-api/README.md

 ## part two, manually testing App
 The app script was mainly already created, but the commands had to be tested individually, an additional dependency of MYSQL-server was added to test the connection with the database, user data was created normally using export without bashrc, the blockers here were mostly when creating the script.
 ## scripts
-the script for the database had no blockers and after tesing worked well. however the APP database would connect to it, i later realised this was because it couldn't create a user and the error was hidden in the database script, after verifying that the VM connected the scripts ran well
+the script for the database had no blockers and after tesing worked well. however the APP database would connect to it, i later realised this was because it couldn't create a user and the error was hidden in the database script, after verifying that the VM connected the scripts ran well.
+The scripts had to be altered slightly for the new requirements with MYSQL connection checked.
 ## user data
 user data for both scripts were rather easy to implement, and took 30m in the morning.
+User data was put into the user data section and they ran after the first time.
 ## AMIS
 AMI's had some problems, after testing many times the blocker was that i didn't put a shebang at the beginning of the App AMI User data, which wasted a lot of time
 ## retrospective